oscaroregan/portfolio/tow-boogie/index.md

 ## 🎮 Controller System

-The custom handheld controller is built around the Heltec WiFi LoRa 32 (V3) MCU, chosen for its long-range, low-latency communication, built-in OLED display, LiPo charging system, and LoRa transceiver — making it the ideal all-in-one platform for this project.
+The custom handheld controller is built around the Heltec WiFi LoRa (V3) MCU and programmed through Audrino IDE, chosen for its long-range, low-latency communication, built-in OLED display, LiPo charging system, and LoRa transceiver — making it the ideal all-in-one platform for this project.

 The controller supports differential steering, live speed display, and return-to-home functionality.
 It communicates with the VESCs via UART, ensuring fast and reliable control response.
 Inputs are captured using two magnetic rotary encoders, which provide precise, drift-free feedback and can sense through the 3D-printed housing, simplifying waterproofing and improving reliability.